Skip to content

 Security Check Anomaly Detection

-Used to monitor potential vulnerabilities, anomalies, and risks in systems, containers, networks, and other components within the workspace.
-You can configure alerts by setting the trigger count for detection metrics to promptly identify and manage security threats.
+Used to monitor potential vulnerabilities, anomalies, and risks in components such as systems, containers, and networks within the workspace.
+You can configure alerts by setting the trigger count for detection indicators to promptly identify and manage security threats.

 Use Cases

-Supports monitoring vulnerabilities, anomalies, and risks in Network, Storage, Database, System, Webserver, Container.
+Supports monitoring vulnerabilities, anomalies, and risks in Network, Storage, Database, System, Webserver, and Container.

 Detection Frequency

-The execution frequency of the detection rules; default is 5 minutes.
+Refers to the execution frequency of detection rules.
+Default selection is 5 minutes.

 Detection Interval

-The time range queried for the detection metrics.
-Affected by the detection frequency, the selectable detection intervals will vary.
+Refers to the time range for querying detection indicators.
+Affected by the detection frequency, the available detection intervals will vary.

 Detection Frequency Detection Interval (Dropdown Options)